pazbunis/SequenceGenerator/README.md

 # SequenceGenerator
-Utilities for generating random DNA datasets
+A utility library for generating random DNA datasets.